A typical French winter classic: leek pie from Picardy which uses 4 egg yolks! For National Pie Day.

 Now you’ve used 6 egg yolks for the pasta, leave the egg whites in a clean jam jar with lid on for up to 5 days and enjoy making macarons, financiers and meringue-topped French tarts from Teatime in Paris!

 I love Avignon at any time of year.
 Come windy mistral weather to the cigales singing in the plane trees to announce the intensity of summer heat, the atmosphere is always lively.
-But come July, when Avignon is in full festival swing (from 4-25 July), it takes on an even more upbeat ambience.
+But come July, when Avignon is in full festival swing (usually the second and third weeks in July), it takes on an even more upbeat ambience.

 It’s just buzzing.
 Even the shops go theatrical and arty.